Inland Empire College Support Options

 California Autism Network – Amanda Backer

 Adolescents and adults diagnosed with ASD often require specific training to develop college and work readiness skills.
-California Autism Network (CAN) provides this training, as well as assistance in the development of self-advocacy, communication, and executive function skills.
+California Autism Network (CAN) provides this training and assists in developing self-advocacy, communication, and executive function skills.
 CAN believes in helping individuals with ASD to develop meaningful lives and thrive as independent adults.
-CAN services include Assessment of client skills, interests, and areas of need; Development of the individual treatment plan identifying goals and objectives to increase client’s independence at home, school, work, or within the community; Recommendations for needed assistive technology; support to the client and family throughout implementation of the treatment plan.
-CAN services are provided individually or in small group instruction, both in-person or virtually, supporting clients to learn skills such as appropriate school and workplace behaviors including time management, social skills, self-advocacy, goal setting, hygiene, and professional appearance.
+CAN services include Assessment of client skills, interests, and areas of need; Development of the individual treatment plan identifying goals and objectives to increase the client’s independence at home, school, work, or within the community; Recommendations for needed assistive technology; support to the client and family throughout the implementation of the treatment plan.
+CAN services are provided individually or in small group instruction, both in-person or virtually, supporting clients to learn skills such as appropriate school and workplace behaviors, including time management, social skills, self-advocacy, goal setting, hygiene, and professional appearance.
 CAN accepts private payment plans and is a vendor for Inland Regional Center.

-College Connect is a local support program for students with developmental disabilities to enhance independence, promote academic and occupational success and create meaningful relationships.
-Has a number of programs including Mt Sac and Cal Poly Pomona.
+College Connect is a local support program for students with developmental disabilities to enhance independence, promote academic and occupational success, and create meaningful relationships.
+Has several programs, including Mt Sac and Cal Poly Pomona.
 The College Connect approach was developed by college professors, educational, and clinical psychologists in response to the growing need for support services after high school.
-College Connect actively promotes a positive culture surrounding the development of social emotional skills, academic and educational strategies for success and independence.
+College Connect actively promotes a positive culture surrounding the development of social-emotional skills and academic and educational strategies for success and independence.
 All services take place directly on the college campus.
 The program has supported many students in achieving their goals and ambitions.
-These have included transfers to four year universities, earning degrees and certificates, gaining internship experiences, and employment.
+These have included transfers to four-year universities, earning degrees and certificates, gaining internship experiences, and employment.
 As a vendored agency with Regional Center, they prioritize active collaboration with students and families to develop a unique plan for each students goals.
 The service code is 605 and the vendor number is PP5925.

 College to Career Program – Cole Vocational/CA Mentor Program